HaithemMosbahi/scheduler-component/README.md

 A Polymer 2.0 custom element for managing and scheduling events.
 A high level wrapper for the [FullCalendar](https://fullcalendar.io) library that uses Polymer version 2.0 and ES6.

+The scheduler makes it easy to configure and customize the full calendar component in a more declarative way and without worring about the implementation details.
+Being a web component that follows custom elements V1 specifications, the scheduler can be ineroperable with other JS frameworks such as Angular and Vue.js.

 ## Properties and Methods
 The scheduler component can be configured and customized like any custom element using properties and methods.